-Financial elder abuse is a frightening thing, and not something many people expect to deal with or plan for.
-At Fort Pitt we’re fiduciaries, which means we act in our clients’ best interest.
-After the recent amendments to FINRA Rule 2165, we want to reach out to you again to encourage everyone to set up “trusted contacts” with their custodian (i.e., Charles Schwab, Fidelity, TD Ameritrade) after the passage of a recent FINRA rule.
-Your custodian may have already contacted you to set up a trusted contact, and we are supporting this endeavor and can help as needed.
-Naming a trusted contact allows them and us to be in a better position to keep your accounts safe.
+Financial elder abuse is frightening and not something many people expect to deal with or plan for.
+At Fort Pitt, we’re fiduciaries, which means we act in our clients’ best interest.
+After the recent amendments to FINRA Rule 2165, we want to reach out to you again to encourage everyone to set up a “trusted contact” with their custodian (e.g., Charles Schwab, Fidelity, TD Ameritrade).
+Naming a trusted contact allows your custodian and Fort Pitt to be better positioned to keep your accounts safe.

-It’s important to note that your trusted contact cannot place trades and doesn’t have any control over your account.
-This by no means gives them your power of attorney – it just provides an additional person that can be notified if/when financial exploitation is suspected.
-The trusted contact can either provide reassurance that the request is valid or can address it with you directly.
+It’s important to note that your trusted contact cannot place trades and doesn’t have control over your account.
+This doesn’t give them your power of attorney – it just provides an additional person that can be notified if/when financial exploitation is suspected.
+The trusted contact can either reassure that the request is valid or address it with you directly.
 This is strictly to have an extra safeguard measure on your account.
-It’s important to note that this individual won’t be asked day to day questions about your account and is not entitled to ask questions or obtain information about your overall portfolio.
+This individual won’t be asked day to day questions about your account and is not entitled to ask questions or obtain information about your overall portfolio.

-As part of our fiduciary duty, Fort Pitt is always focused on doing what’s in the best interest of our clients whether that means managing your assets according to the strategy selected or monitoring your account for unusual activity.
+Fort Pitt is always focused on doing what’s in our clients’ best interest, whether that means managing your assets according to the strategy selected or monitoring your account for unusual activity.
 As much as we are your financial council, we’re also relationship managers.
-As a part of building those relationships, we are apt to notice red flags because we know our clients and as a trusted part of their financial team, we can add a layer of protection against unusual activity.
+As a part of building those relationships, we are apt to notice red flags because we know our clients.
+As a trusted part of their financial team, we add a layer of protection against unusual activity.